-- Develop DSWD's national and regional Implementation Plan (IMPLAN) in line with the EO 70 Cluster and Sub-Cluster IMPLAN; - o Actively participate in EO 70-related meetings, events and consultations; - Coordinate and collaborate with the various DSWD TWGs, such as GAD TWG, NAPWPS TWG, PAMANA TWG et al, to ensure that the formulation, implementation, and evaluation of DSWD programs and services are gender responsive and IP/culture sensitive: - Ensure responsiveness and harmonization of different DSWD initiatives to attain the objectives of EO 70, s.
-2018; - Provide technical assistance and resource augmentation in areas of strategic importance; and, - Set up mechanisms to ensure the abidance to confidentiality of information of beneficiaries. - To ensure the smooth transition and provision of services within the service delivery network, that is, from the LSWDO to the DSWD Field Office and/or vice versa, an EO 70 Regional Focal Person shall be designated to perform the following functions relative to the DSWD implementation of EO 70: - Handle all files and documents pertaining to the DSWD implementation of EO 70; - Provide technical assistance and resource augmentation (TARA) to LSWDOs focused on, but not limited to, case management of LGU-referred Former Rebels; - Provide TARA to other stakeholders in the field; - Coordinate cases of referred FRs for interventions, specifically: - Assessing the level of well-being of FRs using Social Welfare and Development Indicators (upon receipt of referrals and after one year of service delivery): - Referring eligible beneficiaries to specific DSWD programs and services; - Monitoring the progress of services provided - Recommend and facilitate the conduct of case conference with the LSWDO to discuss the progress of the case as well as recommendations for reintegration in the community. - Provide updates or progress report of the referred FRs to the LSWDO during case conferences and other feed backing channels, e.g. formal communication. - Recommend the termination of service, at the DSWD level, for FRs who have achieved self-sufficiency level based on the results of the Social Welfare and Development Indicators (SWDI),and ensure that the LSWDO is capacitated to provide aftercare for these FRs.
+- Develop DSWD's national and regional Implementation Plan (IMPLAN) in line with the EO 70 Cluster and Sub-Cluster IMPLAN align to DSWD EO 70 framework and outcome; - Actively participate in EO 70-related meetings, events and consultations; - Coordinate and collaborate with the various DSWD TWGs, such as GAD TWG, NAPWPS TWG, PAMANA TWG et al, to ensure that the formulation, implementation, and evaluation of DSWD programs and services are gender responsive and IP/culture sensitive; - Ensure responsiveness and harmonization of different DSWD initiatives to attain the objectives of EO 70, s.
+2018; - Provide technical assistance and resource augmentation in areas of strategic importance; and, - Set up mechanisms to ensure the abidance to confidentiality of information of beneficiaries. - 2.
+To ensure the smooth transition and provision of services within the service delivery network, that is, from the LSWDO as case managers to the DSWD Field Office and/or vice versa, an EO 70 Regional Focal Person (RFP) shall be designated to perform the following functions relative to the DSWD implementation of EO 70: - Handle all files and documents pertaining to the DSWD implementation of EO 70; - Mobilize concerned EO 70 Regional Program Focal Persons (RFPs) to ensure that identified programs will be delivered to the target beneficiaries; - Provide technical assistance and resource augmentation (TARA) to LSWDOs focused on, but not limited to, case management of LGU-referred Former Rebels; - Provide TARA to other stakeholders in the field; - o Coordinate cases of referred FRs for interventions, specifically:

+- Assessing the level of well-being of FRs using Social Welfare and Development Indicators (upon receipt of referrals and after one year of service delivery); - Referring eligible beneficiaries to specific DSWD programs and services;

+Monitoring the progress of services provided

+- Recommend and facilitate the conduct of case conference with the LSWDO to discuss the progress of the case as well as recommendations for reintegration in the community. - Provide updates or progress report of the referred FRs to the LSWDO during case conferences and other feed backing channels, e.g. formal communication. - Recommend the termination of service, at the DSWD level, for FRs who have achieved self-sufficiency level based on the results of the FR assessment tool, and ensure that the LSWDO is capacitated to provide aftercare for these FRs. - 3.
+Names of all Field Office EO 70 Focal Persons, as well as members of the EO 70 TWG, if applicable, shall be submitted to the Office of the Undersecretary for Inclusive and Sustainable Peace (OUISP).
+The OUISP shall be immediately informed of any changes in the list of Focal Persons or in the membership of the TWG.